robert-dorna/dotfiles/README.md

 # dotfiles

-My set of files for OS configuration.
+My set of files for OS and packages configuration.

 I'm using [NixOS](https://nixos.org).